vijayabharanikhaamahalingam/hall-booking/README.md

 # Hall-Booking-API

 This is my Hall Booking API which was designed by me using NodeJs and ExpressJS.
-It's Guvi-Zen class Roadmap session: Day-38 and Nodejs- Day -2 Task.

 ## Features